ieee8023/covid-chestxray-dataset/README.md

 ## Contribute

-First clear all ethics and consent requirements at your institution in order to make the data public.
-Then submit a pull request or contact us to discuss ways to send the data.
+ - We can extract images from publications.
+Help identify publications which are not already included using a GitHub issue (DOIs we have are listed in the metadata file).

-Alternatively, create a GitHub issue with a link to a publication that we are missing and we will add it to the dataset.
+ - Submit your own cases (we are still working out the ethics protocol for this).
+First clear all ethics and consent requirements at your institution in order to make the data public and contact us.

-For chest X-ray dcm, jpg, or png are preferred.
+*Formats:* For chest X-ray dcm, jpg, or png are preferred.
 For CT nifti (in gzip format) is preferred but also dcms.
 Please contact with any questions.

 ## Motivation